krobus00/OneSignal-Nextjs-Sample/README.md

 ![Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/2021-05-19_14.37.35.gif](Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/2021-05-19_14.37.35.gif)

-OneSignal is now available on global `window` object.
+OneSignal is now available on the global `window` object.

 ## Initialize the OneSignal SDK Part 1

 Custom code integrations require a bit of JavaScript code to initialize OneSignal.
 I'm going to focus on HTTP initialization because more people will be able to follow along.
-HTTPS initialization is very  similar to what I'm covering here, so this guide may still be useful to you.
+HTTPS initialization is very similar to what I'm covering here, so this guide may still be helpful to you.

 According to the [example code](https://documentation.onesignal.com/docs/web-push-custom-code-examples#custom-code-http-initialization) in OneSignal's docs, this is how to initialize OneSignal on a site using custom code.